12730d/127.4.18.30d/README.md

 Any scripts, software, or other services offered in this repository are proprietary execution files built with {30D} client code.

-Warning The tool uses all the resources of the device to quickly drop the target ⚠️⚠️⚠️

 # process number "127.4.18.30d"